Simple Pointers for New Machinists

 - The Heated Split Shot and Heated Slug Shot upgrades are a potency upgrade with new animations when used, but otherwise they’re the same as their unheated counterparts.

 - Auto-Crossbow is the AoE equivalent of Heat Blast and should be used as long as there are three or more enemies.

 - Tactician is a mitigative tool that can either be used to reduce damage when the party is about to take damage, or on mob pulls to help the tank in your dungeon take less damage.
 Use generously and your parties will love you for it.

 - Drill is the big game changer here.
 From level 58 until level 90, Drill and Reassemble should always be paired together in single-target encounters.

 - Barrel Stabilizer is huge.
 You can start encounters with 50 heat and get Wildfire on cooldown very early in a fight.
-It can be used for on demand burst during mob pulls as well for instant burst.
+This is also useful for mob pulls in dungeons, as it provides on demand heat for longer burst cycles.

 Levels 70 - 80